nguyenvulebinh/vietnamese-wav2vec2/README.md

 ## Acknowledgment

-- I would like to thank Google for the support of Cloud credits and TPU quota.
+- We would like to thank the Google TPU Research Cloud (TRC) program and Soonson Kwon (Google ML Ecosystem programs Lead) for their support.
 - Special thanks to my colleagues at [VietAI](https://vietai.org/) and [VAIS](https://vais.vn/) for their advice.

 ## Contact